dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 Use `pub outdated` to identify out-of-date [package dependencies][] and get advice on how to update them.
-[We recommend][best practices] using the most recent stable package versions, so you can get the latest bug fixes and improvements.
+[Best practices for dependency management][best practices] include using the most recent stable package versions, so you can get the latest bug fixes and improvements.

 {{site.alert.version-note}}